Cornelius Ingram: Denver Broncos

 The Denver Broncos signed Ingram to their practice squad on December 27, 2011.
 On January 16, 2012, Ingram was signed to a reserve/future contract.
 On August 31, 2012, Ingram was waived and did not make the final 53-man roster.
 On September 1, 2012, Ingram cleared waivers and was placed on the practice squad.
 On September 27, 2012, he was released by the Broncos.

 Post-playing career

 In December 2014, Ingram became the head football coach at his alma mater, Hawthorne High School (Florida).
 He had previously served as volunteer coach there.
-In addition to his football activities, Ingram coached the Hawthorne girls basketball team to win the Florida 1A state championship in 2020 and 2023.
+In addition to his football activities, Ingram coached the Hawthorne girls basketball team to winning the Florida 1A state championships in 2020, 2023, and 2024.
 His football program was state runner-up in Florida division 1A in both 2020 and 2021.
 Ingram led the hornets to their first state title in 2022, beating Northview 13–2 on December 10, 2022.
+Hawthorne repeated as state champs the following year, defeating Madison County 22–13.